andrasq/node-qdate/README.md

 ### abbrev( tzName ), getTimezoneAbbrev

-return the three-character timezone abbreviation of the named timezone
+return the three-character timezone abbreviation of the named timezone, or `null` if not known.
+Note that the abbreviation is what is currently in effect, and may change with daylight savings.

 ### offset( tzName [,when] ), getTimezoneOffset

 return the current offset as minutes west of GMT of the named timezone.
 This is what `new Date().getTimezoneOffset()` does for the default timezone.
 If `when` is specified, returns the offset in effect at that time.
+Throws an Error if the named timezone is not found.

 ### list( ), getTimezoneList